°F

 Nimbostratus (Ns)

-• Nimbostratus clouds are low level clouds that might consist entirely of cloud droplets or raindrops, or of ice crystals and snowflakes.
+• Low clouds consisting of droplets, raindrops, or ice crystals and snowflakes.

-• They are thick grey clouds with a ragged base.
-Sometimes they cover the entire sky.
+• Thick grey clouds with ragged base, sometimes covering the entire sky.

 • Indicate rain in the very near future.